Engineering is …

 - the discipline and profession of applying scientific knowledge and utilizing natural laws and physical resources in order to design and implement materials, structures, machines, devices, systems, and processes that realize a desired objective and meet specified criteria.

 - the silent E in STEM or STEAM (Arts) or STREAM (Reading).
-Why?
-Because most K-8 educators have little or no background in engineering.
-Teaching materials rarely address engineering concepts or practices.
-There is lots of information online to explore and learn about engineering
+Most K-8 educators have little or no background in engineering.

 Science and Engineering